Farm History

 Richard and his wife, Ruth, began giving tours to local school children in the 1960s.
 As they became more popular, neighbors were hired as guides.
 When Ronny graduated high school, he began filling in when a guide didn’t show up, and it became quickly obvious that tour groups would much rather have the actual farmer as their guide, especially when that farmer was as entertaining as Ronny.
 Eventually, he became the only guide.

-In 1999, a corn maze was added to the farm after there was a drought that summer and Ronny was looking for a way to still profit off of his cornfield.
+In 1999, our annual corn maze was first added to the farm.
+There was a drought that summer, and Ronny was looking for a way to still profit off of his cornfield.
 There is a new theme every year, and it is fun for the whole family.

 Lee Turkey Farm no longer sells to any markets; we only sell directly to our customers.
 We hold our farm to a very high standard and strive to produce the highest quality products possible, in addition to meticulously maintaining our beautiful property.